electric-sql/electric/examples/gatekeeper-auth/README.md

 export AUTH_TOKEN="<token>"
 ```

-An unauthorised request to the edge-function proxy will get a 401:
+An unauthorized request to the edge-function proxy will get a 401:

 ```console
 $ curl -sv "http://localhost:8000/v1/shape?table=items&offset=-1"